Todd-Owen-Mpeli/Web-Developer-Portfolio-Final-/README.md

 4. Git operations specifically init, add, status, commit, remote, push and pull.
 Additionally creating a remote repository to learn a better development workflow process.
 5. SCSS File Structure, _font.scss, color.scss etc. Creating seperate SCSS files for different attributes for better CSS opimazation.
 6. Responsive website using Bootstrap 5 class intergration for mobile & tablet view-width breakpoints.

+# Personal Improvements
+Although my portfolio is fairly functional and provides the minimum viable product of showcasing my projects and skill set.
+The current version of my portfolio requires a list of improvements.

+1. Re-building the entire website with React and Node.js
+2. More Team-orientated Git operations specifically branch and merge this will initialize a more realistic team development workflow process.
+Javascript functions for more interactive website, specifically HTML DOM element manipulation, displaying or removing items which are avaliable or sold out.

+# Deployment
+Deployed with github pages.
+(Near Future)